 Perhaps the most effective method for whitening teeth is through the placement of porcelain veneers, which produces very long term, stain resistant teeth.
 With veneers, we can achieve the most uniform overall color and make the teeth whiter than with only whitening technology.

-All three methods work well.
+Both methods work well.
 A personal consultation with Dr. Barton can help determine which teeth whitening option is most appropriate for you.

 In cosmetic dentistry, the most popular way to enhance a smile and restore proper function is with porcelain veneers or laminates.
 These thin but durable restorations are more conservative to the natural tooth than traditional crowns, and they never stain.
 Additionally, when placed by a competent neuromuscular aesthetic dentist like Dr. Barton, porcelain veneers not only look and feel natural, they possess a greater likelihood for durability and long-lasting quality.